 Ch Dundee, born in 1882 was among the earliest showdogs to be called a Scottish Terrier.
 This sparked input from Gordon Stables in the 'Live Stock Journal', and the Scottish Terrier Club of England was formed in 1883 and with it came a slightly revised Standard.
 There was still much controversy about the name because many believed the name 'Scottish Terriers' should embrace all terriers whose origin was Scotland.
 As mentioned above, to complicate matters, there was a breeder in Aberdeen who was well known for a 'die hard' highland terrier with pricked ears.
-This controversy continued for 6 years after English Club wrote the Breed Standard, until the Scottish experts conceded and adopted a very similar Standard to the English one, and formed the Scottish Terrier Club of Scotland in 1888.
+This controversy continued for 6 years after English Club wrote the Breed Standard, until the Scottish experts conceded and adopted a very similar Standard when the Scottish Terrier Club of Scotland was formed in 1888.

 History of Scottish Terriers in Australia